winnieyangwannan/gorilla/berkeley-function-call-leaderboard/README.md

 ```

 When specifying multiple models or test categories, separate them with **spaces**, not commas.
 All other flags mentioned earlier are compatible with the script execution method as well.

+Winnie's note
+- What is the difference between CLI and python's module execution syntax?
+  - Both methods achieve the same result
+  - CLI is just a more user-friendly wrapper around the underlying Python modules.

 ### Evaluating Generated Responses